VisLab/EEG-HDF5-Tools/R/hdf5Structure.md

 ###hdf5Structure
 `hdf5Structure` is the only class exposed by EEG.
 Its structure is dynamically created according to the structure of the HDF5 file that was used to create it.
-However the following attributes are always available:

-  * `name`: the name of the dataset
-  * `reader`: the structure of the HDF5 file

 `hdf5Structure` objects shouldn't be created with R's built-in `new` method, instead use the `Hdf5Structure` function.